Information regarding browser or device support

 Your filing status determines your standard deduction, your tax rate and the credits you are eligible for, and how much of the credit you can claim.

-You also use your current tax filing status to properly fill out an IRS Form W-4, which is the standard tax form used by employers to know how much federal tax to withhold from the employee’s paycheck.
+You also use your current tax filing status to properly fill out an IRS Form W-4, which is the standard tax form submitted to employers to inform them how much federal tax to withhold from an employee’s paycheck.

 And you need to know your filing status when it comes time to file your taxes, so that you can file a tax return complete with all your allowed deductions and credits, to maximize your refund.

-Before we dive into Head of Household, let’s go over the 5 tax filing statuses the IRS recognizes.
+Before we dive into the head of household status, let’s go over the 5 tax filing statuses the IRS recognizes.

-You can fall into more than one filing status (for example, if you’re married, you’re both able to file jointly or separately), so it’s best to go with the status that could offer the maximum deductions and credits you’d qualify for.
+You can qualify for more than one filing status (for example, if you’re married, you’re able to file jointly or separately), so it’s best to go with the status that could offer the maximum deductions and credits you’d qualify for.

-What does Head of Household filing status mean?
+What does the head of household filing status mean?

-The Head of Household filing status includes single parents and divorced or legally separated parents with custody of the child.
-In addition, you can also be an adult who provides support for a parent or other relative under qualifying circumstances.
+The head of household filing status includes single parents and divorced or legally separated parents with a qualifying person living in the home.
+In addition, you can also be a taxpayer who provides support for a dependent parent or other relative under qualifying circumstances.

-Your qualifying person would have to live with you for more than 183 days in the year.
+Your qualifying person other than a parent must live with you for more than 183 days in the year.
 You must have paid more than 50% of the costs for maintaining a home.
-You also have to be a U.S. citizen or legal resident for the whole year.
+You also must be a U.S. citizen or legal resident for the whole year.

 Much of this answer is about your specific circumstances.
-You may still qualify for Head of Household filing status even though you aren't entitled to claim your child as a dependent, if you meet the following requirements:
+You may still qualify for the head of household filing status even though you aren't entitled to claim your child as a dependent, if you meet the specific requirements.

 As mentioned above, the standard deduction you’d be eligible for depends on your filing status.
-The Head of Household standard deduction in 2024 is $20,800.
+The head of household standard deduction in 2025 is $23,650.
 It’s the second-highest standard deduction that the IRS allows.

 Filing status